ispeters/async_scope/asyncscope.md

     };
 ```

-An async scope token is a non-owning handle to an async scope.
-The `try_associate()` method on a token attempts to
+An async scope token is a non-owning handle to an async scope that behaves like a reference-to-async-scope; tokens are
+no-throw copyable and movable, and it is undefined behaviour to invoke any methods on a token that has outlived its
+scope.

-create a new association with the scope; `try_associate()` returns an engaged association when the association is
+The `try_associate()` method on a token attempts to create a new association with the scope; `try_associate()` returns
-successful, and it may either return a disengaged association or throw an exception to indicate failure.
-Returning a
+an engaged association when the association is successful, and it may either return a disengaged association or throw an
-disengaged association will generally lead to algorithms that operate on tokens behaving as if provided a sender that
+exception to indicate failure.
+Returning a disengaged association will generally lead to algorithms that operate on
-completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
-Throwing an exception
+tokens behaving as if provided a sender that completes immediately with `set_stopped()`, leading to rejected work being
-will generally lead to that exception escaping from the calling algorithm.
+discarded as a "no-op".
+Throwing an exception will generally lead to that exception escaping from the calling algorithm.

 Tokens also have a `wrap()` method that takes and returns a sender.
 The `wrap()` method gives the token an opportunity
 to modify the input sender's behaviour in a scope-specific way.
 The proposed `counting_scope` uses this opportunity to